Jerryccm/Seq2MS/README.md

 `python train_model.py`

-The default data source ProteomeTools.mgf is available for download at.
+The default sample data source `ProteomeTools.mgf` is available for download at PXD040721.
 Users will need to edit manually if they wish to use different training data